 - associate professor

 - director/chair of research program and holds a research doctoral degree

 Questions?
-Please visit the MARC FAQs or contact the Academic Affairs and Research Education unit at firstname.lastname@example.org.
+Please visit the MARC FAQs or contact the AARE unit at email@example.com.